Skip to contents

 Value

-A data frame with two columns:
+if normalize is FALSE, a data frame with five columns:

 variable